 What happens if a cemetery runs out of land?

 There are many cemeteries that have run out of land in Nova Scotia.
 When cemeteries run out of land, they will continue to operate and serve the community.
 Some cemeteries have crematoriums, which continue to be added to.
-Older, historic cemeteries could offer guided tours, like Fairview Lawn Cemetery in Halifax, NS.
+Older, historic cemeteries could offer guided tours, such as Fairview Lawn Cemetery in Halifax, NS.

 In a hundred or more years, will the cemetery still be here?